PhilipYip1988/python-tutorials/007_code_blocks_a/readme.md

 # Code Blocks

 This tutorial will look at the use of code blocks in the Python programming language.
-Code blocks can be used to direct code in response to a condition, repeat an operation multiple times, or handle errors.
+Code blocks can be used to direct code in response to a condition, repeat an operation multiple times, or to handle errors.

 ## Code Block Spacing